stanfordnlp/stanza/_pages/models.md

 ### Human Languages Supported by StanfordNLP

-Below is a list of all the (human) languages supported by StanfordNLP (through its neural pipeline).
+Below is a list of all the (human) languages supported by StanfordNLP (through this Python neural pipeline).
 The performance of these systems on the [CoNLL 2018 Shared Task](https://universaldependencies.org/conll18/) official test set (in our unofficial evaluation) can be found [here](performance.md).

 **Notes**

 1. <i class="fas fa-exclamation-triangle" style="color:#e31a1c"></i> marks models which have very low unlabeled attachment score (UAS) when evaluated end-to-end (from tokenization all the way to dependency parsing).
 Specifically, their UAS is lower than 50% on the CoNLL 2018 Shared Task test set.
 Users should be very cautious in using the output of these models for serious syntactic analysis.
-2. <i class="fas fa-flag" style="color:#fdae61"></i> marks models that are at least 1% absolute UAS worse than the full neural pipeline presented in [our paper](https://nlp.stanford.edu/pubs/qi2018universal.pdf) (which uses the [Tensorflow counterparts](https://github.com/tdozat/Parser-v3) for the tagger and the parser), so that might raise a yellow flag for people wishing to do parser comparison experiments, but in general these models are fine for using in syntactic analysis.
+2. <i class="fas fa-flag" style="color:#fdae61"></i> marks models that are at least 1% absolute UAS worse than the full neural pipeline presented in [our paper](https://nlp.stanford.edu/pubs/qi2018universal.pdf) (which uses the [Tensorflow counterparts](https://github.com/tdozat/Parser-v3) for the tagger and the parser), so that might raise a yellow flag for people wishing to do parser comparison experiments, but in general these models are fine to use for syntactic analysis.
-3. <i class="fas fa-check" style="color:#33a02c"></i> marks the default models for a language, which is the model trained on the largest treebank available in that language.
+3. <i class="fas fa-check" style="color:#33a02c"></i> marks the default language pack for a language, which is the language pack trained on the largest treebank available for that language.
 4. The copyright and licensing status of machine learning models is not very clear (to us).
 We list in the table below the Treebank License of the underlying data from which each language pack (set of machine learning models for a treebank) was trained.
 To the extent that The Trustees of Leland Stanford Junior University have ownership and rights over these language packs, all these StanfordNLP language packs are made available under the [Open Data Commons Attribution License v1.0](https://www.opendatacommons.org/licenses/by/1.0/).